Chart Color Schemes

 Prahran has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 55 projects that could impact the region.
-Notable initiatives include Grandview Prahran, Essex Street Public Housing Redevelopment, Prahran Market Restoration, and Chomley Terraces.
-The following details projects likely to have the greatest relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 55 projects likely impacting the area.
+Notable projects include Grandview Prahran, Essex Street Public Housing Redevelopment, Prahran Market Restoration, and Chomley Terraces.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.